 List of documents for group health claim reimbursement:

 - Duly filled and signed claim form

 - Invoice for implants if used in surgery

 - Other bills, or documents related to the treatment

 - FIR in case of road traffic accidents

 - Cancelled cheque issued by the insurer where the payment will be made through NEFT

-Remember, if you have your entire claim settled under a group health insurance policy, you can’t approach your health insurer to settle the claim.
-However, if half of your claim is settled by your group insurer, the remaining can be settled by your health insurance policy.
+Remember, if you have your entire claim settled under a group health insurance policy, you can’t approach your personal health insurer to settle the claim.
+However, if half of your claim is settled by your group insurer, the remaining can be settled by the personal health insurance policy.

 Case Study 1